Top 10 Strategies to Learn English Pronunciation: Your Essential Guide to Sounding Like a Native Speaker

 1. Know What You Want to Sound Like

 English uses many diverse sounds.
 The pronunciation of English can vary dramatically from one region to the next.
-For example, the United Kingdom may be relatively small in size, but it’s rich with different accents that carry their own personalities, as seen in this video.
+For example, the United Kingdom may be relatively small in size, but it’s rich with different English accents:

-2. Focus on Words That Are Giving You Trouble and Break Them Down
+3. Focus on Difficult Words and Break Them Down

-Whenever you hit a wall and don’t know how to pronounce a weird word, just stop, take a break and pay close attention to that word’s features.
-Features include its spelling, syllables and meaning.
+Whenever you don’t know how to pronounce a weird word, just pause and pay close attention to that word’s features, like its spelling, syllables and meaning.

-What you’ll want to do is take that long and complicated word and break it apart into pieces.
-Then slowly put it back together.
+What you’ll want to do is take that long and complicated word and break it apart into pieces first.

-For example: one of the most commonly mispronounced words in the English language is February .
+For example, one of the most commonly mispronounced words in English is February .
 People keep pronouncing it as Feb-yu-airy.
 If you look closely, you’ll notice the r in the middle, and breaking it down reveals that it’s actually pronounced Feb-ru-airy.

 You should look back to #1 for these words, too.
 Americans don’t ever pronounce that r in February.
 Regional pronunciations may not necessarily be proper English pronunciations.

-Just as we memorize and understand songs and other pieces of music by listening closely to the lyrics and other features, we can also master difficult words by listening carefully to their rhythm and the way certain syllables sound.
+Just as with songs, we can master difficult words by listening carefully to their rhythm and the way certain syllables sound.

-The intonation, or tone of words, affects their meaning.
-Depending on which part of a word is stressed, and where it’s placed in a sentence, it can either be a noun or a verb.
+The rhythm of words affects their meaning.
+Depending on which part of a word is stressed and where it’s placed in a sentence, it can either be a noun or a verb.